 Salvia hispanica, also known as chia is an Ancient Grain and new functional food originally used by Mayas and Aztecs.(1)

-We are going talk about chia seeds and the many health benefits it offers.
+We are going to talk about chia seeds and the many health benefits it offers.
 Plus using chia seeds for weight loss support and in your day to day life.

-Chia seeds give a huge quantity of nutrients with a very little amount of calories.
+Chia seeds give a huge quantity of nutrients with a minimal amount of calories.

-The seeds are high in antioxidants and nutrients especially high in omega fats, they’re high in B vitamins, and they’re also high in certain minerals like selenium.
+The seeds are high in antioxidants and nutrients especially high in omega fats.
+Also, high in B vitamins, and they’re also high in certain minerals like selenium.

 They contain more Omega 3 than any other crops or fish oils with no fishy flavor.